 Photos by Kayla Isomura

-Christian’s talk offered poetic introspection into their practice across paintings, publications and curation, centred around immigration and diaspora.
+Artist and curator, Christian, offered poetic introspection into their practice across paintings, publications and curation, centred around immigration and diaspora.
 Working with water-soluble materials in their paintings, their use of water “as a trope in both migrant narratives and personal and familiar histories” offered spaciousness to think through abstraction and poetry.
-Christian also spoke to a previous project co-curated with Aubin Soonhwan Kwon titled dreams comma delta, a room and DIY space for artist projects and exhibitions located inside their family home in Ladner, BC—emphasizing the importance of collaboration in their work.

 “Collaborating with other people allows me to think about the lineage of decisions and consequences in my work differently.
 It situates myself in place—it’s a way to think about a place and the complication of one’s positionality.”